Skip to main content

 There are also easy ways to save money and energy at home through Take Control and Save®, a cooperative effort for energy efficiency.
 The program provides information on rebates, and how saving energy can be easy, through home comfort, appliances, lighting, smart electricity, solar, and much more.

-For emergency assistance with paying energy bills, the North East Community Action Corporation (NECAC) lists several programs that offer help, such as LIHEAP.
+For emergency assistance with paying energy bills, the North East Community Action Corporation (NECAC) lists several programs that offer help, such as LIHEAP

 The co-op’s focus is and will always be to deliver electricity to you that is affordable, reliable, and safe.
 We work with our generation/transmission cooperative to keep wholesale rates reasonable and reliability high, but also to represent you on the state and federal levels, and ensure that other interests do not unfairly burden your cost of power.